Dayzure/AzureAD-DocsCollection/FederationWithKeyCloak/FederationWithKeyCloak.md

 > **Disclaimer** This information is proveded `as is` with best effort to cover details as of August 2021.
-This is, in now way, an official document or statement of any vendor.
+This is, in no way, an official document or statement of any vendor.
 The author / authors disclaim liability for any damages that arise from acting upon the information provided in this document.

 # Use KeyCloak as SAML 2.0 Identity Provider for Single Sign-On with Azure AD